szilard/dataset-sizes-kdnuggets/README.md

 About 5% of uses are in the Petabytes range and likely need big data tools like Hadoop or Spark.
 While the hype around big
-data, "exponential growth" of sensors and internet-of-things (IoT) etc. suggests a more rapid growth rate than 20% yearly, the simple linear fit used above does not extend over the 90% percentile and it's hard to tell either way directly from this survey data.
+data, "exponential growth" of sensors and Internet-of-Things (IoT) etc. suggests a more rapid growth rate than 20% yearly, the simple linear fit used above does not extend over the 90% percentile and it's hard to tell any trends for these large sizes from this survey data.

 #### Size of datasets for modeling